alphonsonj2025-sketch/databricks-medallion-architecture-employee-attrition/README.md

 The final output is an interactive dashboard that provides insights into employee attrition trends, workforce distribution, and retention patterns, enabling data-driven decision-making for HR and business stakeholders.

-Technologies used:
+## 🎯 Key Objectives

-- Databricks  (with unity catalog for data governance)
+- Build a scalable data pipeline using Databricks and Delta Lake
-- PySpark     (data processing)
+- Apply data cleaning and transformation techniques on real-world datasets
-- Delta Lake  (storage layer)
+- Implement Medallion Architecture for structured data processing
-- SQL         (analytic and transformations)
+- Deliver business insights through visualization and reporting

 - ## 📂 Unity Catalog Implementation